 Hazardous Material Purpose or Use

-Bleach, sodium hypochlorite 10% Used for disinfecting bench tops and surfaces.
-Used in excess to disinfect liquid cultures.
+Bleach, sodium Used for disinfecting bench tops and surfaces.
+Used in excess to disinfect liquid

-7,000

-Ave all individuals in
+hypochlorite 10% cultures.

-Are all individuals in the laboratory trained to work with the above materials?

-Are the Safety Data Sheets(SDS) available to all individuals working in the laboratory?

-Ave the real shearston. specific standard operating procedures (SOPs) in place for

-working with the abo □Yes □No
+Are all individuals in the laboratory trained to work with the above materials? □Yes □No Are the Safety Data Sheets(SDS) available to all individuals working in the laboratory? □Yes □No Are there laboratory specific standard operating procedures (SOPs) in place for working with the above materials? □Yes □No

 By signing and submitting this form you agree to the best of your knowledge that the provided information is correct and is not misrepresented in any way.

-Name: Phone: Er nail:
+Name: Phone: Email: Signature: Date: //

-Signatuı re: Date:/